qmacro/qmacro.github.io/_posts/2021-05-10-solving-the-unrendered-markdown-headings.markdown

            #   # 302 240
 ```

 Turns out it's a [non-breaking space](https://en.wikipedia.org/wiki/Non-breaking_space) character.
-And its UTF-8 [encoding](https://en.wikipedia.org/wiki/Non-breaking_space#Encodings), which is what the markdown file has, is ... wait for it ... `c2 a0`.
+And its UTF-8 [encoding](https://en.wikipedia.org/wiki/Non-breaking_space#Encodings), which is what the markdown file has, is `c2 a0`.

 So this second level 2 heading cannot be rendered as such, as the markdown cannot be recognised.
 Makes sense!

-But where is this non-breaking space coming from?
-How did it get there?
+But where are these non-breaking space coming from?
+How do they get there?

-Well, my daily driver is a macOS device, where it's notoriously more difficult that it should be to type a `#` character.
+Well, my daily driver during the working week is a macOS device, where it's notoriously more difficult that it should be to type a `#` character.
 One has to use `Option-3` (or `Alt-3`) to get it.
-And it turns out that after holding down `Option` to hit `3` a couple of times to introduce the `##` for a level 2 heading, my thumb is still on the `Option` key when I hit space.
+And it turns out that after holding down `Option` to hit `3` a couple of times to introduce the `##` for a level 2 heading, my thumb is sometimes still on the `Option` key when I hit `space`.

 And guess what - `Option-space` is how you type a non-breaking space on macOS!

-So basically it's me that's been causing this issue - by inadvertently inserting not a space but a **non-breaking space** after the `#` characters introducing markdown headings.
+So basically it's **me** that's been causing this issue - by inadvertently inserting not a space but a non-breaking space after the `#` characters introducing markdown headings.